DidIrb/backend-development-reference-code/many-to-many/README.md

 a Many to Many relationship

 ### Tables used in this reference
-Users and Posts
+Customers and Products
-A user can have many posts but an individual social media post can only belong to one user.
+A customer can have many products and many products can be bought by many customers.

-hasOne and belongsTo methods to define the relationship between the two tables
+belongsToMany methods to define the relationship between the two tables

+- siblingTable.belongsToMany(siblingTable, {through: "joinTableName"})
+- customer.belongsToMany(product, { through : "customerProducts"});

 ##### The process of creating the relationship
 - define the models - {}
 - import it into our dbConn.js file.
 - define the relationship by writhing
     - parent.hasMany(child) - users.hasMany(post)
-        - helper methods add, get, createUser is enabled
+- helper methods add, get, createTable is enabled
-    - child.belongsTo(parent) - posts.belongsTo(Users)
-        - helper methods set,get,createChild is enabled

 - sequelize.sync - sync with the database
 - create the controllers users and posts Controllers and creating functions to run CRUD operations when called
 - create routes files to navigate to the right function.